Jasmine Paolini: 2018–20: WTA Tour wins, top 100

 After failing to qualify for the 2018 Australian Open, Paolini represented Italy in the Fed Cup against Spain in the World Group II and against Belgium in the World Group play-offs.
 In April 2018, she recorded her first WTA Tour win at the Copa Colsanitas against qualifier Lizette Cabrera.
 The following month, as a lucky loser at the Prague Open, she upset third seed Daria Kasatkina and defeated Anna Karolína Schmiedlová to reach her first WTA quarterfinal.

-In May 2019, she made her WTA 1000 singles debut as a wildcard entrant at the Italian Open, but lost in the first round to Sofia Kenin.
+In May 2019, Paolini made her WTA 1000 singles debut as a wildcard entrant at the Italian Open, but lost in the first round to Sofia Kenin.
 Later that month, she qualified for her first Grand Slam tournament at the French Open by defeating Anna Zaja, Rebecca Šramková, and Allie Kiick in the qualifiers without dropping a set.
 She then reached the quarterfinals of the Palermo Ladies Open, defeating Laura Siegemund and Irina-Camelia Begu before losing to top seed Kiki Bertens.
 She also qualified for the main draw in Guangzhou and reached the quarterfinals.
 After reaching the final of the Tokyo Open in November 2019, Paolini reached a new career-high of world No. 96.
 She was the first Italian to reach the top 100 since Camila Giorgi in 2012.

-In 2020, Paolini entered directly into the main draws of the Australian Open and the US Open, but failed to advance past the first round of either.
+In 2020, the Italian entered directly into the main draws of the Australian Open and the US Open, but failed to advance past the first round of either.
 She recorded her first WTA 1000 level win at the Italian Open by defeating Anastasija Sevastova in the first round.
 At the French Open, which was postponed to September due to the COVID-19 pandemic, Paolini recorded her first major win by defeating Aliona Bolsova in the first round.
 She also recorded her first doubles win at a major, partnering Varvara Gracheva and defeating Lyudmyla and Nadiia Kichenok in the first round.